 Don’t know your gardening zone, you can look that up here.

 Next look at your seed packet and it should tell you when to start your seeds.
 For example: I live in Zone 4b so my last frost date is somewhere around May 1st.
 The seeds that I’m starting say to sow indoors 8 weeks before danger of frost has past.
 So counting back 8 weeks from May 1st, I come up with March 6th.
-So, I will start these seeds sometime in the first week of March to have a few days to harden them off before planting them.
+I will start these seeds sometime in the first week of March to have a few days to harden them off before planting them.
+This is a great way to utilize the 2020 Gardening Calendar that’s available in the Free Gardening Printables Library.

 I go through my seed packets and divide them up according to how many weeks before the last frost date that I need to start them.
-My handy Free Printable Seed Starting Chart, works great for keeping track of your seed start dates, as well as your results.
+Then I record the dates along with the flower names on the handy Free Printable Seed Starting Chart.

-Set up your light station – You’ll want to have chains attached to your lights, so that you can adjust the entire light.
-Your seedlings will need 12 – 16 hours of light per day.
+Set up your light station – Find a place where you can access each of your shelves.
+Remember you’ll have to be able to move your seed trays around for watering and be able to make light adjustments.
+Also, think about your floor, it will most likely get water and maybe even some soil on it.
+You’ll want to have chains attached to your lights, so that you can adjust the entire light.
+I highly recommend a timer, because your seedlings will need 14 – 16 hours of light per day.

 Planting the seeds – Follow directions on the seed packets as to what depth to plant the seed.
 A good rule-of-thumb is the smaller the seed, the more shallow it needs to be planted.
 Some teeny tiny seeds don’t even require a covering of soil.
 I usually plant 3 – 4 seeds per pot.
 I use the eraser end of a pencil (or the little gadget that comes with my favorite trays) to make a couple of indentations in the soil, as deep as the seed should be planted.
 After the seeds have been dropped, go back and cover them with soil.
 Once I have a tray planted, I use a spray bottle and just lightly mist the soil.
 Use a plant tag to label your seedlings.